 What is a Directors & Officers (D&O) Liability Insurance?

-- D&O Liability Insurance provides a financial protection for the organization in the event of a claim against their directors, officers and key employees for an alleged wrongful act in a managerial or supervisory role.
+- D&O Liability Insurance provides financial protection for the organization in the event of a claim against their directors, officers and key employees for an alleged wrongful act in a managerial or supervisory role.

-Why consider a D&O Insurance?
+Why Buy a D&O Insurance?